 Applications in Welsh

-If you wish to submit your application in Welsh, please complete the Welsh Job Application Form (PDF) and return to email@example.com before the closing date.
+If you wish to submit your application in Welsh, please complete the Welsh Job Application Form (PDF) and return to firstname.lastname@example.org before the closing date.
 Please save a copy before completing the application.
 Any application submitted in Welsh will not be treated less favourably than an application submitted in English.
+The Council welcomes applications in Welsh and English and we will communicate with you in the language of your choice, as long as you let us know which you prefer.
+Corresponding in Welsh will not lead to any delay.

 Useful tips on how to apply